freeCodeCamp/freeCodeCamp/guide/english/haskell/monad/index.md

 ---

 # Monad Laws
-There are 3 laws which must be satisfied by a data type to be considered as monad
+There are 3 laws which must be satisfied by a data type for it to be considered as monad.

 ## Left Identity
 `return a >>= f` must equal `f a`